TheoEwzZer/workshop-portfolio/README.md

 Now, if you visit <http://localhost:3000>, you'll see the About section below the header section.

-## Improve your Portfolio
+## Add the Projects section

 If you've made it this far, congratulations!
 You've created the header section, the navigation bar, and the About section.
-Now, it's time to improve your portfolio by adding more styles with Tailwind CSS.
+Now, let's add the Projects section to our website.

 Good luck ;)

-In a second section, we'll look at adding projects and a contact section.